 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Barcelona air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Barcelona is currently 2.2 times the WHO annual air quality guideline value

 Good 49 US AQI

 |Saturday, Aug 6|